SSWConsulting/SSW.Rules.Content/rules/do-you-not-use-red-gate-sql-compare-or-microsofts-data-dude-for-deployment-because-they-are-a-step-at-the-end-of-your-process/rule.md

 What you should be doing is seeing your [Schema Master](/have-a-schema-master "Database Schema Master") each time you have a new .sql file.
 You do this **during the development process**, not at the end in the package and deployment process.

 ::: greybox
-**Tip:** If you are using modern methods such Entity Framework code first migrations you will already be doing most of this.
+**Tip:** If you are using modern methods such as Entity Framework code first migrations you will already be doing most of this.
 :::

 Tools like [Red Gates SQL Compare](https://www.red-gate.com/products/sql-development/sql-compare/) and [Microsoft's Schema Compare (aka Data Dude)](https://docs.microsoft.com/en-us/sql/ssdt/how-to-use-schema-compare-to-compare-different-database-definitions) will compare schemas really well but aren't useful when you are deploying as it won't be repeatable.